Olympic fallout: postponement will upend other major events

 AP Sports Writers Andrew Dampf in Rome and Pat Graham in Denver contributed to this report.

-Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com
+Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and find his work at https://apnews.com

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports